 Pick North Shore for: The most scenic place to stay in Kauai.

-With jaw-dropping views and the Napali Coast as your neighbor, what’s there not to like?
+With the Napali Coast as your neighbor, what’s there not to like?
 The Cliffs at Princeville shows exactly why the North Shore is such a popular option for where to stay in Kauai.
+While guests love the spacious suites and top amenities, the scenery featuring both the crashing ocean and rising, green mountains is the number one show.

 The South Shore is a beautiful option for where to stay in Kauai if you want to soak up the sun.
 No other region in Kauai gets as much sun as the South Shore.